 I grew up as a dancer.
 My St. Louis based dance studio became a second home.
 And while I was diagnosed with scoliosis in middle school, I was told it wasn’t severe enough to treat so kept moving my body in the ways I always had.
 By the time I left undergrad with a degree in journalism, I entered my early twenties already experiencing back pain.

 I’ve spent the last 14 years teaching a combination of yoga and Pilates.
 Two years ago I added barre, and I’m currently fine tuning my specialty through focused Scolio-Pilates training.
 The feedback I often receive from clients centers around my precise attention to form, expertise in the area of spine issues and back pain management, creativity in formatting my classes and carefully curated playlists.
-My goal is to use my experience to connect with clients who have also suffered with injuries, looking either to rehabilitate or challenge themselves through exercise that is both safe and effective.
+My goal is to use my experience to connect with clients who have also experienced injuries, looking either to rehabilitate or challenge themselves through exercise that is both safe and effective.